What's included in my Classroom Kit?

 Request Your FREE Classroom Kit

-***Due to high demand, Classroom Kit orders are on hold until August, after which the form to apply will become available again***
+***Due to high demand, only DIGITAL KITS are available until August, after which the form to apply for full kits will become available again***

 Full kits are only available for domestic shipping if you have 25 or more students.
 Expect 1-2 weeks for delivery after request approval.